TimFins/Software-Projekt/README.md

-# Software-Projekt
+# Evaluator Microservice for Binary Search Trees and Red-Black Trees

+The goal of this project is to build a Python microservice, which provided detailed feedback to students solving binary search tree and red-black tree exercises.
+Each task such as inserting values in a binary search tree or deleting values in a red-black tree implements a HTTP route.
+A JSON request contains all the information about the task as well as the student's submission.
+The task is to grade the submission, provide detailed feedback and send it back as a JSON response.

+## Setup
+Please set your working directory to the same directory as this file.

-## Prerequisites
+### Prerequisites
-### Software
+#### Software
-One requires the programming language [Python](https://www.python.org/downloads/) and the package manager [pip](https://pip.pypa.io/en/stable/installation/).
+The programming language [Python](https://www.python.org/downloads/) and the package manager [pip](https://pip.pypa.io/en/stable/installation/) (or alternatively [Anaconda](https://www.anaconda.com/download)) is required.

-As long as it is one of the relatively newer ones, the Python version should not really matter.
-This project was created with Python version 3.11.
+The Python version should not really matter as long as it is a relatively new one.
+This project was created with Python version 3.11.5.

-### Install packages
+#### Install packages
 This project requires the following Python packages:
 - Flask (for running the HTTP server)
 - graphviz (for generating PNG images of graphs)
 - Pillow (for opening generated PNG images in file viewer)

-The dependencies and exact versions are present in `requirements.txt` One can install them directly using pip:
+The dependencies and exact versions are present in `requirements.txt` They can be installed directly using pip:
 > pip install -r requirements.txt

 ## Usage
-The file `example_usage.py` can just be run like a regular file.
+The file `example_usage.py` can be run just like a regular Python script.
+The HTTP server has to be started in a different way.

 ### Start server
+You can use Flask to start the HTTP server.
+We recommend running in debug mode, because this way the server automatically restarts when the code changes, so that you do not have to restart the server manually.
-To start the HTTP server run the following:
+To start the HTTP server run the following command in the command line:
-> flask run
+> flask run --debug

-If the flask command cannot be located correctly, then you can also try:
+If the `flask` command cannot be located correctly, then you can also try:
-> python -m flask run
+> python -m flask run --debug

 Upon success, a HTTP server starts on localhost.
 You can terminate it using CTRL+C in the terminal.